Displayed Type Theory and Semi-Simplicial Types: Introduction

 The rest of this paper has three parts.
 In \cref{sec:syntax} we describe the general syntax of dTT, including the modalities, the operation of display (in various different forms), and how they compute.
 We do not prove any canonicity or normalization results, but we conjecture that they hold.

 In \cref{sec:ssts} we extend the syntax of dTT to define a type $\SST$ of semi-simplicial types.
-In fact, we obtain this as a special case of a general notion of \emph{`display coinductive type'}, which is easier to work with abstractly and also includes the displayed versions $\SST\d$, $\SST\d\d$, etc. Then we explore a few applications, to make the point that this coinductive notion of semi-simplicial type is useful and practical.
+In fact, we obtain this as a special case of a general notion of \emph{`displayed coinductive type'}, which is easier to work with abstractly, and also includes other important examples such as the type of semi-simplicial morphisms between two semi-simplicial types. \footnote{One might hope that it would also include the displayed versions $\SST\d$, $\SST\d\d$, etc., but this does not seem to be the case unless we add symmetry to our theory.} Then we explore a few applications, to make the point that this coinductive notion of semi-simplicial type is useful and practical.

 Finally, in \cref{sec:semantics} we consider the semantics of dTT.
-In particular, we will show that from any model $\MC$ of ordinary dependent type theory with countable inverse limits (roughly as considered in~\cite{kraus:proptrunc}), we can construct a model of dTT whose discrete mode is $\MC$ and whose simplicial mode is the category of Reedy fibrant augmented semi-simplicial diagrams in $\MC$, and that this model supports display coinductive types including a type $\SST$ of semi-simplicial types.
+In particular, we will show that from any model $\MC$ of ordinary dependent type theory with countable inverse limits (roughly as considered in~\cite{kraus:proptrunc}), we can construct a model of dTT whose discrete mode is $\MC$ and whose simplicial mode is the category of Reedy fibrant augmented semi-simplicial diagrams in $\MC$, and that this model supports displayed coinductive types including a type $\SST$ of semi-simplicial types.
 The underlying ordinary type theory of this model at the simplicial mode is an instance of the inverse diagram models of~\cite{shulman15,kl:hoinvdia}, but we construct it more explicitly by hand so as to be able to verify the needed formulas for the additional operations of dTT.

-In particular, this model shows that although dTT is (apparently) not conservative over ordinary dependent type theory, it isolates exactly what extra infinitary structure is needed to obtain a well-behaved theory for working with semi-simplicial types, which precisely includes the original model at one mode.
+Thus, although dTT is (apparently) not conservative over ordinary dependent type theory, we can isolate exactly a kind of extra infinitary structure that yields a well-behaved theory for working with semi-simplicial types, which precisely includes the original model at one mode.
 In particular, by~\cite{shulman:univinj} any $(\infty,1)$-topos can be presented by a type-theoretic model topos, which is a model of type theory with countable inverse limits, and thus also yields a model of dTT.
+However, an object with the \emph{internal} universal property of $\SST$ expressable in dTT has the potential to exist even in models that lack such infinitary limits, which may have implications for a notion of elementary $(\infty,1)$-topos.